Voice of Business

 Address Local Education and Workforce Development Needs

 The Chamber will continue to work diligently with local stakeholders, businesses and organizations to open up a community conversation to help create the framework for a long-term workforce development initiative.
-This vision-based effort has led to a Community Education Coalition that drives sustainable and effective workforce solutions for Franklin County.
-The resulting plans will address the education and economic needs of our community through a systematic approach.
+This vision-based effort has led to a Community Education Coalition that works to create workforce development initiatives addressing the education and economic needs of Franklin County.

 Combating the Prescription Drug and Opioid Epidemic